younatics/Stringfication/README.md

 See [CHANGELOG](https://github.com/younatics/Stringfication/blob/master/CHANGELOG.md) for details

 ## Intoduction
 🔨 Make all objects to String!
+This library will be useful when you develop search function :)

 ## Requirements